 Lyn saw the Skippyjon Jones paintings my kids did just before her class had a visit from Judy Schachner.
 Happily for my class and me, Lyn sent us a surprise, autographed copy of Dewey Bob.

 You can imagine our excitement:) The kids were amazed that someone from clear across the continent and from another country to boot, would just up and send us a gift.

 So thank you, Lyn!
-It's meeting sweet, kind people like you who make blogging all worthwhile.
+It’s meeting sweet, kind people like you that makes blogging worthwhile.

 Title: Dewey Bob

 Publishing: Dial Books for Young Readers, 2015, Fiction

 Themes/Topics: Raccoons, Friendship, Empathy

 Dewey Bob Crockett was born in the pocket of an old pair of pants.
 And when he got too big for his britches, Dewey knew what he had to do.

 Dewey Bob Crockett is a durn cute raccoon who lives by himself in a house filled to the brim with the wonderful objects he collects.
 Buttons, wheels, furniture and bricabrac adorn his cozy quarters and keep him busy as he finds and fixes, turning trash into treasures.
 But there’s something missing from Dewey’s collections—a friend!
 He tries gathering up some critters and bringing them home in his shopping cart, but that doesn’t work out so well.
 In the end, a friend does come Dewey’s way, and, with a little DIY help from this clever raccoon, returns again and again.